njcalderone/app_django_boilerplate/README.md

 `docker cp first_3_of_contaner_id:/tmp/keycloak-gbp-export.json ~/Desktop` Replace first_3_of_contaner_id with the first 3 characters of your target container id

-then copy the keycloak-gbp-export.json located on your desktop and replace the default_realm.json in project (ie ./keyclaok/default_realm.json) "make sure you rename the file to default_realm.json) (ie ./keyclaok/default_realm.json"
+Then copy the keycloak-gbp-export.json located on your desktop and replace the default_realm.json in project (ie ./keyclaok/default_realm.json) "make sure you rename the file to default_realm.json) (ie ./keyclaok/default_realm.json"

 </details>